hapax/hapax.github.io/assets/chandra.md

 once more, where $m_n \approx m_p$ is the mass of a neutron.

+But there is a subtlety we did not include, namely an additional repulsion between neutrons due to the strong nuclear force.

 ### A. Donuts and boxes <a id="sec-A" name="sec-A"></a>

+### References